 The SPS identifies the needs and desires of senior physicians and advocates on their behalf.

-Upon recommendation from the Council on Medical Education, the AMA developed a licensure relief model for retired physicians working in free clinics.
+Upon recommendation from the CME, the AMA developed a licensure relief model for retired physicians working in free clinics.
 The model recommends that states adopt legislation which would exempt retired physicians practicing in free clinics from the licensing board registration fee.

 A senior physician organization has been affiliated with the AMA for over 40 years.
 The group was originally founded in 1975 as the American Retired Physicians Association (ARPA) by a retired AMA employee.
 Benefits included group travel, group insurance (Medicare supplemental health insurance); educational seminars on practice sale/disposition and personal finances; a newsletter and a focus on volunteer and part-time paid practice opportunities.
 Morris Fishbein, MD, former editor of JAMA, was the first member of ARPA.